ilyasakin/GuidMcp/README.md

 - "Generate a new GUID for me"
 - "I need a unique identifier"
 - "Create a GUID for this new record"
+- "Generate 5 GUIDs for my database records"
+- "I need 10 unique identifiers"

-The AI assistant will call the `GenerateGuid` tool and return a fresh GUID each time.
+The AI assistant will call the appropriate tool (`generate_guid` for single GUIDs or `generate_multiple_guids` for multiple GUIDs) and return fresh GUIDs each time.

 ## Development